rrainey/tempo-insights/docs/tempo_insights_mvp_plan.md

 Done when: calling ingestion simulates one new file per appearance.

 - **Task 59: Upload → JumpLog**
-Do: write raw bytes (mock), compute SHA-256, set userId from device assignment Done when: new JumpLog rows appear with hash.
+Do: upload file to Supabase Storage, compute SHA-256, set userId from device assignment, store file references Done when: new JumpLog rows appear with storage URLs and hash.

 - **Task 60: Replace stubs with smpmgr list**
 Do: implement fs ls parse to list files on device